 Using the WT tax code means the employer does not pay ACC levies on behalf of the contractor, the contractor pays these themselves.

-When a contractor who has WHT deducted issues an invoice to the employer it must show the WHT
+When a contractor who has Withholding Tax Deduction issues an invoice to the employer it must show the WHT

 to be deducted and the GST if the contractor is GST Registered.